Are Lab-Grown Diamonds Real? Uncovering the Truth Behind Lab Diamonds.

 That’s why some jewelers will claim they can detect if a diamond is lab-created.
 However, as you can read in our guide to lab diamond fluorescence, even lab diamonds can be fluorescent.
 And thus, it’s not a reliable test.

-Can a laboratory tell if a diamond is lab-grown?
+Can a Laboratory Tell if a Diamond is Lab-Grown?

 Yes, but only specialized laboratories and advanced equipment can reliably distinguish between mined and lab-grown diamonds.
 Typically, they need to perform several tests, as mentioned above.
 As a result, some laboratories have developed expensive, proprietary equipment to test for diamond origins, such as GIA iD100, DiamondView, DiamondCheck, and DiamondSure.

-In Summary: Lab-grown diamonds are more affordable than natural diamonds and have the exact same physical, chemical, and optical properties but may lack certain trace elements.
+In Summary: Lab-grown diamonds are more affordable than mined diamonds and have the exact same physical, chemical, and optical properties but may lack certain trace elements.
 Even an experienced jeweler cannot reliably tell if a diamond is mined or lab-grown: That requires specialized and costly laboratory equipment.
 So, the only real difference between lab-grown and mined diamonds is the origin.
 And, of course, lab-grown diamonds are much cheaper and ethically and environmentally superior to mined diamonds.

-Visual inspection
+Visual Inspection

 Visual inspection is the first way to tell if your diamond is real.
 A trained eye can spot differences between diamonds that may not be obvious to the untrained eye.

-Weight test
+Weight Test

 However, to get a precise measurement of your stone’s weight compared with the weights of diamond alternatives, you will need highly sensitive and accurately calibrated specialized scales.

-Refractometer test
+Refractometer Test

 A refractometer measures how light passes through the stone when placed under intense magnification.
 It then compares it against known values for different types of diamond alternatives with the known values for lab-grown diamonds.